 Proofreading Theses and Dissertations

 The guide explores the nature of this type of proofreading as well as the practicalities of how to get work, calculating fees and negotiating with students.
-It then deals with potentially thorny ethical issues such as what to do with possible plagiarism and how much to query, intervene in or change the student's writing.
+It then deals with potentially thorny ethical issues such as what to do with possible plagiarism and how much to query, how you should approach the use of AI, and how much to query, intervene in or change the student’s writing.